Dylan Moore Preview, Player Props: Mariners vs. Athletics

-The Seattle Mariners and Dylan Moore (.464 slugging percentage over his past 10 games, including two homers), battle starting pitcher Kyle Muller and the Oakland Athletics at T-Mobile Park, Monday at 9:40 PM ET.
+Dylan Moore -- hitting .296 in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with Ken Waldichuk on the mound, on August 29 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Dylan Moore Game Info & Props vs. the Athletics